 CKAKC only uses properly maintained facilities.
-Prior to the arrival of volunteers or campers, the Camp Director, or other designated staff member, will visually inspect each room to be used by CKAKC for potential hazards.
+Before volunteers or campers arrive, the Camp Director, or other designated staff member, will visually inspect each room at CKAKC for potential hazards.
 In the event a dangerous or hazardous item or state is found in any of the inspected facilities, the maintenance personnel will be notified immediately and asked to take immediate action to remediate the hazard prior to camper use.